 If you get tested by a health care provider in a clinic or office setting, they may take a blood sample; swab your vulva, penis, urethra, anus, or throat; or ask you to pee in a cup.
 Sometimes the provider can give you results at the same visit, but more often the sample is sent out to a lab, and you receive your results in a few days.

-You can also decide to test in the privacy of your own home.
-You can buy an over-the-counter test kit at a pharmacy or order one online.
-Depending on where you live, you might be able to get free home tests through the health department or other entities.
-Check here to learn about home testing and see what’s available in your area.
+Depending on where you live, you might also be able to get free home tests through the health department or other entities.
+Click here to learn about home testing and see what’s available in your area.

 Most home tests work like tests at the provider’s office.
 You collect the sample (by peeing in a cup, swabbing your genitals, or pricking your finger for a drop of blood.)
 You then send the samples to a lab, and the results come in a few days.

-There are home tests for HIV and a new test for syphilis that give you results in 15-20 minutes.
+There are home tests for HIV and a new home test for syphilis that give you results in 15-20 minutes.

 All other home STI tests involve collecting the samples yourself and sending them to a lab for analysis.
 Results can take a few days to a week or so once you’ve sent the sample back.
 This is called a self-collection test.
 There are also options for self-collection at a health care provider’s office, like a new self-collection test for cervical cancer.